Instant Pot Mexican Rice

 - Cancel the sauté mode, then add the chicken broth, tomato sauce, drained rice, cumin, chili powder, salt, and pepper.
 Stir.

-- Once the time is up on the Instant Pot, perform a quick release.
-When all of the steam has escaped and the pin on the lid has dropped, open the lid and fluff the rice with a fork.
+- Once the time is up on the Instant Pot, allow the pot to naturally release for five minutes before performing a quick release to the remaining pressure.
+When all of the steam has escaped and the pin on the lid has dropped, open the lid and stir the contents, then fluff with a fork.
 Sprinkle with freshly chopped cilantro and serve.

 Notes